 The bewildering, entrancing, unpredictable nature of nature and people, the richness, diversity and changeability of life come from that evolutionary dance generated by cycles of growth, collapse, reorganization, renewal and re-establishment.
 We call that the adaptive cycle.Holling, 2009

 Holling, Panarchy and Resilience

 As time passes, rapid growth gives way to conservation.
-Inter-dependencies become highly specialised and self-regulation becomes fine-tuned and sophisticated.
-Efficiency is maximised as niches are fully occupied, and flows of energy and nutrients are tightly controlled by the existing biota.
+Inter-dependencies become highly specialized and self-regulation becomes fine-tuned and sophisticated.
+Efficiency is maximized as niches are fully occupied, and flows of energy and nutrients are tightly controlled by the existing biota.
 This represents the end of the growth phase.

 Much of Holling’s work has focused on the crucial role of resilience in both natural and human systems, and the Resilience Alliance has been the result:

 We define resilience, formally, as the capacity of a system to absorb disturbance and reorganize while undergoing change so as to still retain essentially the same function, structure and feedbacks – and therefore the same identity.

 Resilience arises from a redundancy that has the appearance of inefficiency and a lack of critical structural dependency on specialized hierarchy, neither of which conditions are likely to be met at the peak of the growth phase of an adaptive cycle.
 For these to be achieved from this point at least a partial, or localized, collapse to a simpler level of organization would have to occur.
 There can potentially be a fine line between a retreat from rigidity to this level of resilience and a ‘poverty trap’, where a collapse has proceeded so far and so fast that the system has been stripped of the wealth (biological or otherwise) that it would need to rebuild.
 Where adaptive cycles have become synchronized, so that the likelihood of deep collapse is increased, striking a balance of resilience would be far more difficult.